 How Glycol Is Used in Closed Loops

-Glycol is a chemical used in closed loop systems to protect the fluid from freezing.
-It is only one of the chemical treatments applied to the fluid in these systems to prevent problems and extend the efficiency of the system’s cooling ability.
+Glycol is a chemical used in closed loop systems to protect water from freezing.
+It is only one of the chemical treatments applied to water in these systems to prevent problems and extend the efficiency of the system’s cooling ability.
 Recognizing the importance of glycol and other chemical treatments in these systems starts with understanding how they work.

-How Glycol Provides Freeze Protection for Closed Loop Systems
+How Glycol Provides Freeze Protection for Closed Loops

 How Glycol Alone Prevents Freezing in a Closed Loop System